ddowse/matrix-synapse-pgsql/README.md

 # matrix-synapse-pgsql
-Bootstraps a Matrix Synapse Server with PostgreSQL in one container (jail) with [BastilleBSD](https://bastillebsd.org/)
+Bootstraps a Matrix Synapse Server with PostgreSQL in one container (jail) with [BastilleBSD](https://bastillebsd.org/) ready to use.

 # DISCLAIMER